QSong-github/AntiFormer/README.md

 # AntiFormer

-This code is prepared for "AntiFormer: graph enhanced large language model for binding affinity prediction".
+This code is prepared for "AntiFormer: graph enhanced large language model for binding affinity prediction, Briefings in Bioinformatics, https://doi.org/10.1093/bib/bbae403".

 ## Overview